OWASP/abap-code-scanner/index.md

 We are excited to announce that a more advanced version of the ABAP Code Analyzer is available as private software.
 This enhanced version includes:

 - Over 250 security checks for comprehensive code analysis
-- Advanced data flow analysis for more accurate vulnerability detection
 - Additional reporting formats and integration options
 - Priority support and regular updates